nadakamel/Efficient-IP-Tasks-Application/README.md

 Efficient-IP-Tasks-Application
 ==============================

-A desktop application to perform contrast, blur and gamma correction on images.
+A desktop application to perform contrast, blur and gamma correction on images with both normal and efficient algorithm.